Trevbytes/Chickpeas/testing.md

     - No errors
     - *Note:* After a recipe is updated a new ID is given to the recipe.
 If a user clicks on the back button after updating a recipe the user is sent to a recipe that no longer exists.
 The user is redirected to their dashboad when this happens.
 - Check that all modals (update recipe, create recipe, ingredient info) open and close.
+    - Error 500 happens when a ingredient link is clicked if the ingredient no longer exists in the database or if the ingredient name contains whitespace before or after the name.
+A modal appears for the user explaining the possible issues.
-    - When opening a ingredient info modal it seems that multiple instances of the modal are created.
+    - *Resolved:* ~~When opening a ingredient info modal it seems that multiple instances of the modal are created.
 All are closed when the close button is clicked.
-However, when scrolling through the modal on smaller screens the underlying modal can sometimes be seen.
+However, when scrolling through the modal on smaller screens the underlying modal can sometimes be seen.~~
-    - Error 500 happens when a ingredient link is clicked if the ingredient no longer exists in the database.
-The modal does not reroute the page to the error 500 page.
 - Check that a confirmation window appears when attempting to delete a recipe.
     - No errors
 - Check that no broken links to images are displayed.
 When a link does not work, a default image is displayed.